emaloney/MBDataEnvironment/README.md

 [MBEnvironment loadFromManifest];
 ```

-Once an environment is loaded, you can start using *expressions* to interact with the Mockingbird Data Environment.
+Once an environment is loaded, you can start populating the *variable space* with data and use *expressions* to interact with that data.

 ## An Introduction to Mockingbird Expressions